Auto Range Modes

 2. Configure the DMM for capacitance or inductance at the desired range.

-3. Set up a short condition using a low-impedance connection between the HI and LO terminals of the DMM.
-Cables and switches with low capacitance and low path resistance are recommended.
+3. Set up a short condition with a low-impedance connection between the HI terminal and the LO terminal of the DMM.
+Use cables and switches with low capacitance and low path resistance.

-4. Open the settings () for the DMM channel.
+4. Open the settings (An icon of three horizontal dots.) for the DMM channel.

 5. Click Renew under the Short cable compensation section of the settings window.